mikael-ros/slumper/README.md

 ***A web tool for randomizing and gameifying course exercises.***

-🎰 **Randomizer** :: A smart randomizer that can save completed tasks and avoid them
+🎰 **Randomizer** :: A smart randomizer that can save completed tasks and avoid them.

-⚙️ **Filters** :: Lets you filter chapters you want included
+⚙️ **Filters** :: Lets you filter chapters you want included.

-⏱️ **Timer** :: Allows you to time your performance, and set max time goals
+⏱️ **Timer** :: Allows you to time your performance, and set max time goals.

 🪄 **Custom books** :: You can add any book you like!